 Missy Carter MPAS, PA-C, PM

-Course Director for the Difficulty Airway Course EMS West Region—Washington
+Course Director for the Prehospital Emergency Airway Course

 Missy is a Tacoma Community College alumni and has been involved in the EMS community since 2000.
-Prior to attending PA school at the University of Washington in 2014 Missy served as a paramedic for the Bremerton Fire Department for nearly 12 years.
+Prior to attending PA school at the University of Washington in 2014 Missy served as a paramedic for the Bremerton Fire Department for over 11 years.
 Missy has a background in Emergency Medicine as a PA-C and is currently practicing in the ICU.
-She is a professor of EMS at the TCC paramedic program.
-Missy has been teaching difficult airway management for over a decade and teaches difficult airway courses throughout the State.
+She taught at the TCC paramedic program for 20 years and Missy has been teaching difficult airway management for over a decade.
 Missy is also active in the medical community as clinical preceptor for PA students at MEDEX Northwest.

 123_1.jpeg